The discussion was brief. In fact, it wasn't much of a discussion at all – the decision was that simple.

 They understand the coaches' decision, and frankly, wouldn't expect anything else.

-“The philosophy can’t change this week, and guys’ roles on the team can’t change either” rookie safety
+"The philosophy can't change this week, and guys' roles on the team can't change either" rookie safety Chris Maragos said.
+"The coaches didn't need to tell us that.
+We expected that the starters would still see their share of the reps, and the rest of us just have to stay prepared."

 Although the young players will continue to watch most of the game from the sidelines on Sunday, they might learn just as much as they would on the field.